corpunWorld Corporal Punishment Research

 Gucci brings us into the new century with a post-modern take on the same theme.

-This is a record sleeve, which I suppose is a kind of advertising.
+This is an LP record sleeve, which I suppose is a kind of advertising.
 The album, by that most uncompromisingly British of veteran rock bands, The Kinks, dates from 1975.
 This cartoon image (credited to one Mickey Finn) was already the height of retro when it first appeared, and the era alluded to is probably really the late 1950s, when Kinks leader/songwriter Ray Davies and his brother Dave were at school in suburban north London.
 The lyrics of one song on the disc, Headmaster, clearly refer to getting the cane.
 From a cultural historian's point of view, it's extremely interesting that there is such a clear reference -- in the lyrics and in the drawing -- to bare-bottom canings, since even in the 1950s that was not at all the norm for ordinary local secondary schools:

 Headmaster, this is my confession,